Enrile, Cagayan: Transportation

 Passenger jeepneys, tricycles and other private transportation vehicles service all routes within and outside Enrile.
-Kalesa is also driven within the Poblacion and barangays only.
+Kalesa is also driven within the poblacion and some barangays only.

 Government

+Local government

-Enrile, belonging to the third legislative district of the province of Cagayan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Enrile is part of the third legislative district of the province of Cagayan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.